HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 #########################################

 Each box must define its own serializer and return it from the serializer() method.
 The serializer is responsible to convert the box into bytes, and parse it back later.
-It should implement the com.horizen.box.BoxSerializer interface, which defines two methods:
+It should implement the `com.horizen.box.BoxSerializer <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/BoxSerializer.java>`_ interface, which defines two methods:

-- void serialize(Box box, scorex.util.serialization.Writer writer)
+- void ``serialize(Box box, scorex.util.serialization.Writer writer)``
   writes the box content into a Scorex writer
-- Box parse(scorex.util.serialization.Reader reader)
+- Box ``parse(scorex.util.serialization.Reader reader)``
   perform the opposite operation (reads a Scorex reader and re-create the Box)

-Also AbstractNoncedBoxData need to have their own serilizers: if you declare a boxData, you should define one in a similar way.
-In this case the interface to be implemented is com.horizen.box.data.NoncedBoxDataSerializer
+Also any instances of AbstractNoncedBoxData need's to have its own serializer: if you declare a boxData, you should define one in a similar way.
+In this case the interface to be implemented is `com.horizen.box.data.NoncedBoxDataSerializer <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/data/NoncedBoxDataSerializer.java>`_

 Specific actions for extension of Coin-box